Fertulity IVF

 Sperm-Friendly Diet

-Proper nutrition plays a vital role in improving sperm quality.
-Foods rich in antioxidants such as vitamin C, E, and selenium protect sperm from oxidative stress.
-Incorporating into your diet foods like walnuts, olive oil, omega-3 rich fish, and dark leafy greens can enhance sperm morphology, motility, and density
+Proper nutrition plays a crucial role in improving sperm quality.
+Foods rich in antioxidants such as vitamin C, vitamin E, and selenium help protect sperm cells from oxidative stress.
+Incorporating foods such as walnuts, olive oil, omega-3 rich fish, and dark green vegetables into your diet may improve sperm morphology, motility, and concentration, while also helping to reduce sperm DNA fragmentation and oxidative stress.

 Targeted supplements such as L-carnitine, zinc, coenzyme Q10, and specialized male fertility formulas can significantly enhance spermatogenesis.
 These micronutrients support cellular energy, improve DNA quality in sperm, and protect against damage.